wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

       <br/>

-4. In the WebSphere Automation UI, click on the **`Health`** icon.
+4. In the WebSphere Automation UI, click the **Health** icon.

-    The `Health` section is where you view and analyze server health problems.
+    The **Health** section is where you view and analyze server health problems.

     ![Graphical user interface, application, Teams Description automatically generated](./lab2-media/media/image55.png)